 Rebersburg - Madisonburg is a very small town located in the state of Pennsylvania.
 With a population of 1,980 people and just one neighborhood, Rebersburg - Madisonburg is the 647th largest community in Pennsylvania.

-A relatively large number of people in Rebersburg - Madisonburg telecommute to their jobs.
-Overall, about 21.59% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.59% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Rebersburg - Madisonburg in 2022 was $26,360, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,440 for a family of four.
 However, Rebersburg - Madisonburg contains both very wealthy and poor people as well.